Q. What is Giving Day?

 Organizations that are verified 501( c )(3) charitable nonprofits that are headquartered or provide services in your community.

 Q. Who can donate?

 Anyone may donate.
-Donations through the #GivingTuesday731 online portal to charitable nonprofit organizations are tax-deductible and cannot be refunded.
-Contributions may be made via credit and debit cards only.
+Donations through the Giving Day online portal to charitable nonprofit organizations are tax-deductible and cannot be refunded.
+Contributions may be made via credit and debit card only.
 Donations will be received and receipted by GiveGab.